-All of AMSA's national leadership including, but not limited to, National Officers, Regional Trustees, Regional Programming Coordinators, Premedical Trustee-at-Large, Premedical Regional Directors, Resident Trustee, Action Committee Trustee, Action Committee Chairs, BOT Committee Chairs, Director of Student Programming and Legislative Affairs Director shall compose an Annual Activities Report that summarizes his/her activities and details his/her financial expenditures.
+All of AMSA's national leadership including, but not limited to, National Officers, Regional Directors, Regional Programming Coordinators, Premedical Trustee, Premedical Regional Directors, Alumni and Resident Trustee, Vice President for Programming, Action Committee Chairs, and Student Office Fellows shall compose an Annual Activities Report that summarizes his/her activities and details his/her financial expenditures.
 This report is to be submitted no later than 60 days postmarked before the Annual Meeting.
 Funding of travel to the Annual Meeting shall be contingent on timely submission of this Annual Report to the National Office.
-Failure to submit the report by 60 days postmarked before the Annual Meeting funding.
+Failure to submit the report by 60 days postmarked before the Annual Meeting will be grounds for withholding funding.

 In the case of the National Officers, this report shall be included in the Delegates Handbook.
-In the case of the Regional Trustees, this report, one per Trustee, will be included in the Delegates Handbook and published as a final edition of the Regional newsletter to be received by the Regional contacts at least thirty (30) days prior to the Annual meeting.
-A copy of the report shall be placed in a notebook, one per Region, containing copies of past reports of Regional Trustees from that Region.
-The notebook will be retained by the Regional Trustee during the year and passed on to his/her successor at the Annual Meeting.
-In Regions with more than one Trustee, one report may be submitted, provided this report accurately reflects the activities and expenditures of all Trustees in the Region.
-In addition to a summary of activities and expenditures, the report of the Regional Trustee should contain an assessment of the general state of the Region and should reflect the Trustees dealings with each of the chapters in the Region.
+In the case of the Regional Directors, this report, one per Director, will be included in the Delegates Handbook and published as a final edition of the Regional newsletter to be received by the Regional contacts at least thirty (30) days prior to the Annual meeting.
+A copy of the report shall be placed in a notebook, one per Region, containing copies of past reports of Regional Directors from that

+Region.
+The notebook will be retained by the Regional Director during the year and passed on to his/her successor at the Annual Meeting.
+In Regions with more than one Director, one report may be submitted, provided this report accurately reflects the activities and expenditures of all Directors in the Region.
+In addition to a summary of activities and expenditures, the report of the Regional Director should contain an assessment of the general state of the Region and should reflect the Directors dealings with each of the chapters in the Region.
 (2003)

-In the case of the Regional Programming Coordinator, their year-end report will be submitted in January and included in the Delegates Handbook.
-In addition, the Regional Programming Coordinator will submit an interim report to the Board of Trustees before the November Board meeting.
-In the case of the Action Committee Trustee to the Board of Trustees, this report shall be included in the Delegates Handbook and be distributed to national leadership at least thirty (30) days prior to the Annual Meeting.
+In the case of the Regional Programming Coordinators, their year-end reports will be submitted in January and included in the Delegates Handbook.
+In addition, the Regional Programming Coordinators will submit an interim report to the Board of Trustees before the Fall Board meeting.
+In the case of the Vice President for Programming to the Board of Trustees, this report shall be included in the Delegates Handbook and be distributed to national leadership at least thirty (30) days prior to the Annual Meeting.
 One copy of each report shall be retained at the National Office for reference.
 (2003)

 ARTICLE XVIII.
-AMENDMENTS OF THE CONSTITUTION and BYLAWS
+AMENDMENTS TO THE CONSTITUTION and BYLAWS

 Proposed amendments to this Constitution and Bylaws shall be considered at the annual meeting of the House of Delegates.
-Any five (5) or more medical student members or affiliate members of the Association may propose amendments to this Constitution and Bylaws by submitting such proposals in writing to the ED/CEO at the National Office.
+Any five (5) or more medical student members or affiliate members of the Association may propose amendments to this Constitution and Bylaws by submitting such proposals in writing to the ED at the National Office.
 These proposals must be postmarked or delivered in person no later than sixty (60) days prior to the opening session of the House of Delegates at the annual meeting at which they are to be considered.
 If this date falls on a Sunday or legal holiday in any given year, then the deadline is extended to the next regular business day.
 Written notice of such proposed amendments shall be sent to all chapters by thirty (30) days prior to the Annual Meeting at which they are to be considered.
 An affirmative vote of at least two-thirds (2/3) of the delegates present and voting shall be necessary for the adoption of any such proposed amendments.